Caroline Slade: Death and legacy

-Slade died June 25, 1975 in Saratoga Springs, New York.
+Slade died June 25, 1975, in Saratoga Springs, New York.
 She was 88.
-John Albert Slade, her husband, had preceded her in death, passing away December 25, 1969.
+John Albert Slade, her husband, had preceded her in death, dying December 25, 1969.
 They had no children.

 With the exception of Margaret, which received a paperback reprinting in 1964, Slade’s novels have been out of print since the 1950s.
 Although copies of her books are easily found online, Slade is now considered a neglected author whose body of work is largely unknown to the reading public.
 Due to the nature of her novels and their Depression Era case-history realism, academic scholars have taken note and her work has been frequently referenced in recent years in studies pertaining to American labor and women’s history.